 All medications must be in their original, unopened container, accompany a doctor’s note, and have a completed Authorization to Administer Medication form on file.
 No medication will be administered longer than two weeks.

 We will not be able to administer medication to children with severe medical issues, i.e. anaphylaxis, asthma/breathing apparatus.

 Who do I contact if I have a question?

-You can contact Mr. Rasheem Berry, the site director, at 404-559-8099 with all of your questions or email us at firstname.lastname@example.org.
+You can contact Dr. Calista Kelly, the director of programs, at 404-559-8099 with all of your questions or email us at firstname.lastname@example.org.